 Sometimes an accidental blow to the mouth, grinding teeth or a bad habit like chewing on pens and pencils can exert enough force to chip a tooth’s enamel layer.
 While many of these incidents cause significant dental trauma, there are still sometimes when the damage is minor and limited to a non-critical surface of a tooth.
 Yet you shouldn’t let... read more »

 If you had the chance to prevent yourself from contracting a disease that millions of other American adults suffer from, would you do it?
 Of course you would.
 The thing is, many people don’t.
-Protecting yourself from gum disease is as easy as regularly brushing and flossing, coupled with visits to Dr. Chris Fagan and the team at Brush Pediatric... read more »
+Protecting yourself from gum disease is as easy as regularly brushing and flossing, coupled with visits to Dr. Chris Fagan and the team at Brush Family... read more »

 Hitting your head or suffering an accidental blow to the face can sometimes harm teeth and soft tissues.
 In a situation like this, you might need to apply some basic first-aid measures while you seek emergency care from a dedicated dentist in Enid, Oklahoma like Dr. Chris Fagan.
 Assessing the severity of the damage to soft tissues and teeth can be... read more »